tyu-tyu/stackoverflow-dash/README.md

 Your project will now be running, to view the database login using one of the following methods:
   - mariadb client locally (HeidiSQL)
     - Hostname: 127.0.0.1
-    - user: edgehill
+    - user: username
-    - password: Edgehill2023
+    - password: password
     - port: 5505
   - PHPMyAdmin
     - url: http://localhost:800/ by default
-    - user: edgehill
+    - user: username
-    - password: Edgehill2023
+    - password: password

 	(these can be edited in the docker-compose file)
-### Parsing your own - if you have a prepoplulated schema skip this section
+### Parsing your data
-*full disclaimer python xml parsing is line by line and very slow, avoid if possible*
+*full disclaimer python xml parsing is line by line and very slow, forking for speed welcome*
 1. Download the following files from the Stack Exchange dump: https://archive.org/details/stackexchange
 	- stackoverflow.com-Badges.7z
 	- stackoverflow.com-Comments.7z